xind14/reading-notes/code-201/Class05.md

 3. Share a screenshot of your LinkedIn connection request, including a nicely worded note, sent to the speaker or someone else at their company.

 ![Linkedin Connection Message to Dezireé Teague](img/deziree-teague.png)

+## Instructor 1-on-1 Meeting Reflection

+- What are your goals while taking this course?

+  - I just want to be a bit more confident at the basics of HTML, CSS, and JS and be able to make a webpage without looking at my notes.

+- Are there any areas of concern, questions about the course or adjustments we might consider?

+  - The in-class-demos are done all over the place, so there are different sources and links.
+It would be helpful if you could copy all those notes and demos into the files you always push into the 201 demo folder on GH.
+And also when you do coding demos sometimes you write a code to explain a concept and then rewrite that code to explain a different concept, would be helpful to copy that original code and edit that one for new concepts instead of erasing the original one that way your demonstration for previous concepts are still written down somewhere.
+  - I felt confused this entire past week in lectures because you jump all over the place it feels like the concepts or ideas are harder to learn because it feels very scattered and I have to start after lunch some times self teaching myself or get others to explain in remo.
+But I don't know if it's just your teaching style and I haven't adjusted yet.
+  - There seems to be some miscommunication between instructors and TAs.
+For example: when we created the about me repo, originally I think most of us followed your demo and named it Class 2 lab, and during remo that day when we asked the TAs to confirm if our files and files structures were correct they told my table yes.
+  - Is it possible to get a full hour lunch?
+Or do we always start back up at 1 pm?
+  - You probably can't do anything about it, but class feels really disruptive some times because of one person.
+They are very argumentative with you sometimes and interrupts you when you're trying to answer their question.

+- What professional proficiency would you consider to be your top strength?

+  - Under the Results Competency I think my top strength is dependability and reliability.
+I can be held accountable for choices made and I produce decent work and don't turn assignments in late.

+- What areas of professional competency would you like to improve?
+  - Under the leadership competency I think I need to improve on networking and confidence.
+I've always been bad at it, especially when it comes to connecting for jobs.
+My social anxiety flairs.

 ## Learning Journal